Back to the Action Plan main page

 Ensuring that housing can be adapted to meet the needs of people with learning disabilities

-Foundations are developing a practical resource on what adaptations can be carried out that can meet the needs of people with learning disabilities and autistic people.
+Foundations are developing a range of practical resources on what adaptations can be carried out that can meet the needs of people with learning disabilities and autistic people whose behaviour challenges.
+These resources have developed in collaboration with different partners.

 Progress: